 Smoking a turkey can be as easy as you need it to be.
-There are more complex recipes out there, but I started smoking turkeys by using a dry rub on the outside of the bird and popping it in the smoker.
+There are more complex recipes out there, but I started smoking turkeys by using a smoked turkey rub on the outside of the bird and popping it in the smoker.
 No brining, no prep work…if you’re new to smoking meats, this is one of the easiest ways to do turkey.

 How to Prepare a Smoked Turkey

 Here are some hints for having a smoked turkey with a crispy skin: